Max-Mattioli-L2/coding-challenge/README.md

 There are two components to this project: the web scraper and the data analysis.
 All functions have detailed comments describing their purpose in greater detail.

+** NOTE : github changes the newline format of the collected CSV (CRCRLF -> LFLF)!
+To download the csv files in a readable format for analysis, click "View Raw" then copy and paste the data into a blank document, save as csv.
+The analysis module does work seamlessly with the data that the scraper writes, github is the transforming agent.

 For the automatic web scraper, call the start_collection function in scraper.py with the option to scraper percent recommended data (which takes a while longer as this information is not in any API) and with the option for robust review checking, as I noticed the walmart API would report inconsistent null review data for every 3-4/1000 items (default false as this is somewhat insignificant).
 To exit out of the scraper, keyboard quit using ctrl+c.